Meet the Team

 Karleen is a non-profit executive with 24 years of experience in the field of human services.
-Prior to joining PHP in December 2014, she was Director of Vocational and Employment services at a large non-profit serving individuals with intellectual and developmental disabilities, supporting over 500 adults through programs such as day habilitation, supported employment, and pre-vocational.
+Prior to joining Partners Health Plan in December 2014, she was Director of Vocational and Employment services at a large non-profit serving individuals with intellectual and developmental disabilities, supporting over 500 adults through programs such as day habilitation, supported employment, and pre-vocational.

-Ms. Haines recently transitioned into her role overseeing member satisfaction and advocacy for those served by Partners Health Plan and Care Design NY, after serving in various positions within PHP, including Chief of Care Coordination and Chief of Community Relations & Outreach.
-Karleen serves on the state’s Developmental Disabilities Advisory Council, sub-committee on housing.
-She is a licensed Health Agent in the state of NY; holds an undergraduate degree in psychology and a master’s in management from the State University of NY at Stonybrook.
+Ms. Haines oversees various initiatives as part of the leadership team for Partners Health Plan and Care Design NY.
+She champions advocacy efforts for the IDD community alongside members and families, seeking to raise a collective voice for a better future.
+Karleen also serves as the organization’s DEIB Officer - leading diversity/equity/inclusion/belonging strategies for staff and stakeholders.
+Recently, she held roles that include Chief of Care Coordination and Chief of Community Relations & Outreach.
+Karleen serves on the state’s Developmental Disabilities Advisory Council sub-committee on housing.
+She is a licensed Health Agent in the state of NY; earned a ‘DEI in the Workplace Certificate’ from University of South Florida; and holds an undergraduate degree in psychology and a master’s in management from the State University of NY at Stonybrook.

 Formerly the Medicare Compliance Officer and Leader of the Compliance Department at MVP Healthcare for the last five years, Lisa is well-versed in healthcare and managed care compliance, oversight, risks, and auditing for Medicare, Medicaid, and Commercial lines of business.
 Prior to MVP, Lisa worked for five years at a vision insurance company as the Manager of Compliance.